Nettas/volterra-eks-vk8s-guide/README.rst

 2. Update manifest
 *******************

 Open the kubernetes deployment file located at **./k8s-deployments/volterra-k8s-manifest.yaml**.
-Paste the token generated in the previous step and save the file.
+Replace the token generated in the previous step with **<token>** at **line 102** like on the screen below and save the file.
 The edited manifest will later be applied to spawn a Volterra Mesh on the EKS cluster.
 The original manifest template file can be found here:  `Manifest Template <https://gitlab.com/volterra.io/volterra-ce/-/blob/master/k8s/ce_k8s.yml>`_

 .. figure:: _figures/connect_eks_cluster_5.png